Changissnz/selfinterest/README.md

 but now, the self must somehow satisfy their self-interest by envisioning another equilibrium, or alternatively a step towards some arbitrary equilibrium, for the renewed objective.

+## More on philosophies of self-interest #49

+Next is a continuation on the operational incompleteness of self-interest.
+The best that the self can ever do to satisfy a satisfying equilibrium, and this satisfying equilibrium may be unknown to them before the "right" time, is minimizing the demands of self-interest's attribute of in-itself.
+A relinquish from the untameable passions.
+A confidence for the self to exist according to their "purpose of living".
+The dependency of self-interest on the will on the motivation, complete synchronization, alignment, and integration for something fully realized by the self as whole.
+This is what the full satisfaction of the in-itself attribute is, with respect to self-interest.
+Self-interest, something not self-contained, faces difficulty along with its self in unsuitable spatiotemporal environments.
+The concept of expression is the raw material for the key, unformed until activity by the human being into outward forms perceivable by others.
+The phrasemes as-is and what-is, denoted by such common words, are fascinating because they are large in the breadth of their communicable meaning.
+As-is is the understanding through knowledge that is information gathered from perceiving the object, in conjunction with the output from the decision to accept background information, from previous time spans and with details cognitively weighted in relevance for that understanding.
+The understanding from what-is contains the as-is, due to all information details considered and the conceptualization, that which includes perception and judgment, on the object's "self", will, and motivation.